-Neglected tropical diseases drugs and vaccines market comprise diseases that affect largely developing countries but due to increased international migration, these diseases are now a concern in developed nations.
-The London Declaration, signed in 2012, aimed to bring in focus neglected tropical diseases (NTDs) to increase diagnostic and treatment access for all as well as lower incidence with collaborative support of funding bodies and pharmaceutical companies.
+Global neglected tropical diseases drugs and vaccines market comprise diseases that affect largely developing countries but due to increased international migration, these diseases are now a concern in developed nations.
+The London Declaration, signed in 2012, aimed to bring in focus neglected tropical diseases (NTDs) to increase diagnostic and treatment access for all as well as lower incidence with the collaborative support of funding bodies and pharmaceutical companies.

 In the neglected tropical diseases drugs and vaccines market, funding organizations as well as non-profit drug research and development organizations, including Drugs for Neglected Diseases initiative (DNDI) and Global Alliance for Vaccines and Immunization (GAVI), form the driving force enabling new drug development and better treatment access.
 Kinetoplastid diseases including Chagas and Leishmaniasis present a growing opportunity with recent regulatory approvals for new drugs and expected vaccine launches over the forecast period.
 For instance, with funding from Bill and Melinda Gates Foundation, DNDI has driven development of fexinidazole for Chagas disease, an all-oral treatment, which recently gained positive recommendation from the European Medicines Agency.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.

 "The quality of research they have done for us has been excellent..."